8bitbuddhist/PixelMaestro/docs/canvas.md

 # Canvas
 Canvases let you draw custom shapes and patterns onto a Section.
-Where Animations show pre-defined patterns, Canvases let you draw freely using those patterns or using custom colors.
-Canvases can also display simple animations by scrolling the pattern or displaying multiple different patterns in rapid succession.
+Where Animations show pre-defined patterns across the entire Section, Canvases let you draw specific shapes.
+Canvases can also scroll and display animated images independently of the Section.

-See the [CanvasDemo](../gui/demo/canvasdemo.cpp) in the PixelMaestro QT application for an example.
+See the [CanvasDemo](../gui/demo/canvasdemo.cpp) in PixelMaestro Studio for an example.

 ## Contents
 1. [Canvas Types](#canvas-types)